 If your broker-dealer uses DTC Settlement, then you can place an order for the purchase of Units through your broker-dealer.
-A broker-dealer using this service will have an account with DTC in which your funds are placed.
-Orders will be executed by your broker-dealer electronically and you must coordinate with your registered representative to pay the full purchase price of the Units and have such proceeds transmitted to the escrow account prior to us closing at the minimum offering of at least 400,000 Units.
-Thereafter, we anticipate monthly closing cycles and you should coordinate with your registered representative to pay the full purchase by the future monthly settlement dates.
+A broker-dealer using this service will have an account with DTC in which your funds are placed to facilitate the anticipated monthly closing cycle.
+Orders will be executed by your broker-dealer electronically and you must coordinate with your registered representative to pay the full purchase price of the Units by the settlement date, which depends on when you place the order during the monthly settlement cycle and can be anywhere from one to 20 days after the date of your order.
+This purchase price will not be held in escrow.

-If the Company allows the alternative of DRS Settlement, you will have the option to elect to use DRS Settlement.
-If you elect to use DRS Settlement and the Company is accepting DRS subscriptions, you should complete and sign a subscription agreement similar to the one filed as an exhibit to the registration statement of which this prospectus is a part, which is available from your registered representative and which will be delivered to the escrow agent or its designee.
-In connection with a DRS Settlement subscription, until we reach the minimum amount, you should pay the full purchase price of the Units to the escrow agent as set forth in the subscription agreement.
-Subscribers may not withdraw funds from the escrow account or custodial account, as the case may be.
+Under special circumstances, you have the option to elect to use DRS Settlement.
+If you elect to use DRS Settlement, you should complete and sign a subscription agreement similar to the one filed as an exhibit to the registration statement of which this prospectus is a part, which is available from your registered representative and which will be delivered to the escrow agent.
+In connection with a DRS Settlement subscription, you should pay the full purchase price of the Units to the escrow agent as set forth in the subscription agreement.
+Subscribers may not withdraw funds from the escrow account.
 Subscriptions will be effective upon our acceptance, and we reserve the right to reject any subscription in whole or in part.